-- Design the site to infiltrate stormwater into the ground and to keep it out of storm drains.
-Eliminate or minimize the use of stormwater collection and conveyance systems while maximizing the use of stormwater infiltration and bioretention techniques. - Minimize the amount of exposed soil on site. - To the extent possible, plan the project in stages to minimize the amount of area that is bare and - subject to erosion.
-The less soil exposed, the easier and cheaper it will be to control erosion. • Vegetate disturbed areas with permanent or temporary seeding immediately upon reaching final - Vegetate or cover stockpiles that will not be used immediately. - Reduce the velocity of stormwater both onto and away from the project area. • Interceptors, diversions, vegetated buffers, and check dams are a few of the BMPs that can be used to slow down stormwater as it travels across and away from the project site. - Diversion measures can also be used to direct flow away from exposed areas toward stable portions of the site. - Silt fences and other types of perimeter filters should never be used to reduce the velocity of runoff. - Protect defined channels immediately with measures adequate to handle the storm flows expected. • Sod, geotextile, natural fiber, riprap, or other stabilization measures should be used to allow the channels to carry water without causing erosion.
-Use softer measures like geotextile or vegetation where possible to prevent downstream impacts. - Keep sediment on site. • Place aggregate or stone at construction site vehicle exits to accommodate at least two tire revolutions of large construction vehicles.
-Much of the dirt on the tires will fall off before the vehicle gets to the street. - Regular street sweeping at the construction entrance will prevent dirt from entering storm drains.
-Do not hose paved areas. - Sediment traps and basins are temporary structures and should be used in conjunction with other measures to reduce the amount of erosion. - Maintaining all BMPs is critical to ensure their effectiveness during the life of the project. • Regularily remove collected sediment from silt fences, berms, traps, and other BMPs. - Ensure that geotextiles and mulch remain in place until vegetation is well established - Maintain fences that protect sensitive areas, silt fences, diversion structures, and other BMPs.
+• Design the site to infiltrate stormwater into the ground and to keep it out of storm drains.
+Eliminate or minimize the use of stormwater collection and conveyance systems while maximizing the use of stormwater infiltration and bioretention techniques.

+• Minimize the amount of exposed soil on site.

+- ◆ To the extent possible, plan the project in stages to minimize the amount of area that is bare and subject to erosion.
+The less soil exposed, the easier and cheaper it will be to control erosion. - ◆ Vegetate disturbed areas with permanent or temporary seeding immediately upon reaching final - Vegetate or cover stockpiles that will not be used immediately. - Reduce the velocity of stormwater both onto and away from the project area. • Interceptors, diversions, vegetated buffers, and check dams are a few of the BMPs that can be used to slow down stormwater as it travels across and away from the project site. - Diversion measures can also be used to direct flow away from exposed areas toward stable - Silt fences and other types of perimeter filters should never be used to reduce the velocity of - Protect defined channels immediately with measures adequate to handle the storm flows expected. ◆ Sod, geotextile, natural fiber, riprap, or other stabilization measures should be used to allow the channels to carry water without causing erosion.
+Use softer measures like geotextile or vegetation where possible to prevent downstream impacts. - Keep sediment on site. ◆ Place aggregate or stone at construction site vehicle exits to accommodate at least two tire - revolutions of large construction vehicles.
+Much of the dirt on the tires will fall off before the vehicle gets to the street. • Regular street sweeping at the construction entrance will prevent dirt from entering storm drains. - Sediment traps and basins are temporary structures and should be used in conjunction with other measures to reduce the amount of erosion. - Maintaining all BMPs is critical to ensure their effectiveness during the life of the project. • Regularily remove collected sediment from silt fences, berms, traps, and other BMPs.